stievie/ABx/README.md

 Optional run `absadmin`.

+All servers must run with the same timezone, preferably UTC.

 ### Run as NT service

 Define `WIN_SERVICE` and recompile the server.
 It will create a Windows Service